orbitalfoundation/orbital-sys/readme.md

 This pubsub service declares globalThis.sys - so one doesn't even have to import the system itself in every file.

 However there are cases where developers may want to have two or more instances of sys running at the same time.
-There are serveral variations in how sys() can be used to support this:
+There are serveral variations in how sys.resolve() can be used to support this:

 ```